 Senators and Representatives shall receive a compensation for their services,

-They shall in all cases, except treason, felony and breach of the peace, be
+all cases, except treason, felony and breach of the peace, be privileged from

-privileged from arrest during their attendance at the session of their
+arrest during their attendance at the session of their respective Houses, and

 I. No